leeboardtools/mimon/UIDesignNotes.md

     - Account Editor
         - Canceling makes arbitrary tab active, not previously selected tab.

     - Accounts List
         - Custom Account Lists
         - Listen on prices for market value updates.
         - Summary rows
+            - Set by level?
+            - Set from active row?
+                - Here would summarize active account and all its siblings.

         - Menu options for moving a child account up or down in its sibling list.

     - Account Register
         - Auto-complete for description

         - Copy, Paste, Duplicate transaction actions
         - Actually add row to the clipboard when Copy Transaction is chosen.
             - Both HTML and text.